 3. Install Light Bulbs

 If your new home came fully equipped with functioning and matching light bulbs, consider yourself lucky.
 If not, pick up some energy-efficient bulbs; LED are best, but they’re also pricey (although they save money in the long run).
+Check out this useful tool to calculate exact savings with LED lights.
 If you’re on a budget, CFL bulbs are an affordable alternative that also offer energy-saving benefits.
 With a bulbNEST, light bulb organization is at your fingertips and you won’t misplace these bulbs when you need them in the future.

 4. Replace the Air Filter